MicrotubeTechnologies/HexR-developer-tutorial-XR/README.md

 ![image](https://github.com/user-attachments/assets/a5ecd879-2c42-4e4b-a056-69a30dbceaec)

-### Apple Object
+- Apple Object 🍎
-#### The HexRGrabbable script is attach to the apple to allow it to be pick up.
+  - The HexRGrabbable script is attach to the apple to allow it to be pick up.
 Palm grab have been selected and a haptics of 50 is triggered upon grab.
-#### Gravity bool have been turned on, hence when you release the apple, it will be affected by gravity.
+  - Gravity bool have been turned on, hence when you release the apple, it will be affected by gravity.

-### Key Object
+- Key Object 🔑
+  - The HexRGrabbable script is attach to the apple to allow it to be pick up.
+Pinch grab have been selected and a haptics of 30 is triggered upon grab.
+  - Gravity bool have been turned off.

+- Torch Object 🔥
+  - The HexRGrabbable script is attach to the torch to allow it to be pick up.
+Palm grab have been selected and a haptics of 40 is triggered upon grab.
+  - Gravity bool have been turned off.
+  - The SpecialHaptics is attach to the haptic zone(child gameobject) to allow vibrations to be triggered when touching the fire.

+- Button Object 🎮
+  - Button objects uses XR interaction and haptics is triggered from the events when the buttons is push.
 </details>

 <details>